 OUR RESEARCH PORTFOLIO

 The LEAPS team has pursued transformational research for over 20 years with the aim of addressing market frictions to improving student learning.
 Our team's research has shown how lifting informational, labor market, financial, and service failures in Pakistan can reverse the education productivity decline.
 LEAPS data has also been used by a wide network of researchers to study subjects ranging from girls’ education to the impact of teacher characteristics on learning.
 The result is over 40 unique studies and more than 30 publications and working papers.
-We break our research down into 11 categories ranging from schools to the labor market to policy and practice.

 Explore our Research by Category